check-spelling/zephyr/doc/services/device_mgmt/mcumgr.rst

 .. tip::

-   :kconfig:option:`CONFIG_MCUMGR_GRP_STAT_MAX_NAME_LEN` sets the maximum length of a section name that can can be accepted as parameter for showing the section data, and might require tweaking for long section names.
+   :kconfig:option:`CONFIG_MCUMGR_GRP_STAT_MAX_NAME_LEN` sets the maximum length of a section name that can be accepted as parameter for showing the section data, and might require tweaking for long section names.

 The final steps to use a statistics section is to initialize and register it::